cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/04-atom-staking.md

 1. Whoever knows the **mnemonic seed**, the list of words, has access to **all** the assets in this wallet as easily as you with your own wallet.
 This means that:
     1. Nobody else should be looking at your screen right now.
 If that is not the case, click _Back_.
     2. You should share it only with trusted partners, if at all.
-An exchange, a proof-of-stake validator, another blockchain service, or "someone from Cosmos" on the phone are _not_ trusted partners.
+DO NOT share it with an exchange, a proof-of-stake validator, another blockchain service, or "someone from Cosmos" on the phone  - these are _not_ trusted partners.
     3. You should save it in safe places, typically on paper, so that you can import it back in this or another wallet at a later date.
 2. Keplr will save your seed on disk but encrypted.
 3. Keplr is asking you for the **encryption password**, which will be used to encrypt your mnemonic on your computer.